 If you have an accident that can be covered by your family’s or relative’s insurance, it is likely that your family’s or relative’s insurance will have to be involved in the claims process anyway, even if you don’t file a claim.

-Adding Your Claim to Others Should Not Increase the Premium
+Adding Your Claim When Other Claims Were Made Should Not Increase the Premium

 If your family member or relative’s insurance premium is increased because of an accident or incident, any one of the above claims can trigger the increase.

 Additional claims for the same accident or incident should not affect the policy premium because insurance companies look at the incident, fault, and total paid out for all claims.

 For instance, if you are injured in a friend’s car, the hospital will file a claim against your friend’s New York No-Fault insurance to get paid for treating your injury, which can increase the premium even if you don’t file a claim.

 How Much Will the Insurance Premium Go Up?